-January 22: Lake Tour.
 Traveling by private lancha (water taxi), we explore a few of our favorite villages along the lake: San Juan, San Pedro and San Marcos.
-Tz’utujil and Kaqchikel Mayans are still the dominant communities in these villages, and are seen in their day-to-day wearing elaborately embroidered huipils and pantalones.
-Such handmade items can take months to years to make!
-The day includes a weaving demonstration on the backstrap loom, lunch at one of our favorite local spots, and a walk up to a fantastic mirador (viewpoint) for sunset over Lake Atitlan.
+Tz’utujil and Kaqchikel Mayans are still the dominant communities in these villages, and are seen in their day-to-day wearing of elaborately embroidered huipils and pantalones.
+This EPIC day includes cliff jumping (always optional!) at our favorite nature reserve, lunch at a local spot, a weaving demonstration, and a hike up to a mirador for sunset.
+An easy dinner is served at the hotel.

-January 23: Coffee lab and tasting.
-We promised coffee, and not just a strong cup every morning!
+We promised coffee, and not just a strong buzz every morning!
 Today, Michael leads us to a forward-thinking Guatemalan coffee co-op in Santiago de Atitlan.
-This co-op leads research and development for hundreds of Guatemalan coffee farmers from the areas surrounding Lake Atitlan, seeking to identify strong genetics in order to ensure quality harvests for their farming members.
-They will demonstrate the seed-to-cup process for us, detailing what they look for in a quality bean, and what projects they are currently working on with their members.
-A coffee tasting in their treehouse-like lab overlooking the lake rounds out the morning.
-The afternoon is yours to do with as you please.
-Rent stand-up paddle boards (SUPs) or kayaks, and depart straight from the hotel dock, take a swim, or kick back and relish the views from your balcony.
-Take a short hike to the neighboring village of Santa Cruz, or book an in-room spa treatment.
+This co-op leads research and development for hundreds of Guatemalan coffee farmers from the areas surrounding Lake Atitlan.
+They demonstrate the seed-to-cup process for us, detailing what they look for in a quality bean, and what projects they are currently working on with their members.
+A coffee tasting in their treehouse-like lab overlooking the lake rounds out the experience.
+In the afternoon, rent stand-up paddle boards (SUPs) or kayaks and depart straight from the hotel dock, take a swim, take a short hike to the neighboring village of Santa Cruz, or book an in-room spa treatment.
 We’ll rejoin as a group for dinner.

-January 25: Private walking tour and coffee cupping.
-Today, explore Antigua with a local guide, stopping to take in ruins, try street food and admire the Spanish colonial architecture.
-And, right when you need it, more coffee: Michael, of Elevate Coffee Trading, walks the group through a full coffee cupping (tasting), explaining the different processing methods used in today’s artisanal coffees, along with different roasts and the many ways to enjoy a cup o’ joe.
+Today, we’re led through Antigua’s maze-like market and taught to cook traditional Guatemalan dishes (think pepián, rellenitos and tostadas).
+Get ready for the BEST lunch of your life.
+And, right when you need it, more coffee: Michael, of Elevate Coffee Trading, will walk the group through a full coffee cupping (tasting), explaining the different processing methods used in today’s artisanal coffees, along with different roasts and the many ways to enjoy a cup o’ joe.
 You’ll never see coffee the same way.
 We meet our volcano guides for a Q&A before turning in early, in preparation for the big day ahead.

-January 26: The grand finale!
 Today’s hike is what you have been preparing for.
-Having acclimated to the altitude for over a week, we approach the highlight of the trip.
+Having acclimated to the altitude for over a week, we are ready to approach the HIGHlight of the trip.
 Sitting a little over 13,000ft, the formidable Acatenango is the hike of a lifetime.
-We take the experience a notch further, choosing to stay the night in high-altitude huts below the summit, and hike to the ridge of neighboring volcano Fuego for the best views of Fuego's red hot volcanic explosions.
+We take the experience a notch further, choosing to stay the night in a camp* below the summit.
+From camp, we have the best views of Fuego's red hot volcanic explosions.
 Fuego is very active, and erupts several times per hour.
-All meals, snacks and equipment are provided, but we recommend the use of your own 30-40L backpack.
+All meals, snacks and equipment are provided, but we recommend the use of your own 40L backpack. *Each cabin sleeps 6

 Disclaimer: This is a short (4 mile) but difficult hike due to the steep grade.
 We take many, many breaks in order to ensure that all are able to ascend.
-Our professional mountaineering guides will asses physical ability and altitude sickness early on, allowing those unable to continue to return to Antigua with a F4A guide.
+Our professional mountaineering guides will always be with us.
 This route is well established, and we always stay a safe distance from any volcanic eruptions and gas.
-Contact Marie directly if you'd prefer to opt out of the overnight hike.

 Views of Volcan Fuego from Base Camp

-January 29: Travel day.
 We will transfer directly to the airport from Antigua.
 Please book an afternoon flight.
-We will enjoy a final breakfast before we depart.
+We will enjoy a final group breakfast before we depart.